 Exploring the limits

-The competition featured works that dealt with subjects as varied as like the uncompromising exploration of female sexuality ("Wetlands"), the profession of surrogacy ("She's Lost Control"), and the capturing and awakening of identity and transgender transition ("Something Must Break ").
+The competition featured works that dealt with subjects as varied as the uncompromising exploration of female sexuality ("Wetlands"), the profession of surrogacy ("She's Lost Control"), and the capturing and awakening of identity and transgender transition ("Something Must Break ").
 Besides movies devoted to controversial topics, the festival featured more intimate films that incorporate a documentary-like storytelling such as a captivating study of the coming of age of an Australian teenager in "52 Tuesdays", and the presentation of the reality of the Georgian prison system in "Brides".
 The American movie, "Mother of George", enchanted the audience with a kaleidoscope of intense colors, portraying the life of Nigerians living in New York and cultivating African customs and rituals.
-The Norwegian film "Blind", a moving story of a woman losing sight, turned out to be an intriguing experiment in terms of form and content.
+The Norwegian film "Blind", a moving story of a woman losing her sight, turned out to be an intriguing experiment in terms of form and content.
 Debuting director, Eskil Vogt, used a variety of visual techniques to uniquely depict the point of view of a blind person.

 Making a new way

-Emerging as the winner of the competition was the French film "Eastern Boys", which presents a confrontation of East and West.
+Emerging as the winner of the competition was the French film "Eastern Boys", which presents a confrontation between East and West.
 In terms of form, this movie is an interesting combination of several different genres: drama, psychological thriller, and action.
-In a non-stereotypical and insightful way, director Robin Campillo portrays immigrants from Eastern Europe living in Paris, at the same time presenting a multi-dimensional tale of lust and homosexual love, extended far beyond the borders of the so-called genre of gay cinema.
+In a non-stereotypical and insightful way, director Robin Campillo portrays immigrants from Eastern Europe living in Paris, at the same time presenting a multi-dimensional tale of lust and same-sex love, extended far beyond the borders of the so-called genre of gay cinema.

 Off Plus Camera in happy version: